belledon/singularity_tutorial/README.md

 First we'll need to lay down some common ground.
 If you think you know everything feel free to skip this section, nerd.

 The reason you need to use a **container** is that your cluster may use a different operating system or does not want to deal with conflicting libraries (say needing `libfoo.10` vs `libfool.13`).
 A **container** is one of two popular methods for extending **environments**.
 An **environment** is a collection of libraries and binaries needed to run a particular application.
 The other popular method of extending an **environment** is a **virtual machine**(**VM**).
 Before I go into the differences, I would like to elaborate what a computer is.

 ### The cake is not a lie
 For the sake of this tutorial (equivalent to your parents saying "because I said so"), I will define a computer as comprising of three layers:

  1. File System
      Contains the ever precious **environment** that brought you here in the first place

  2. Operating System (OS)
-    Manages housekeeping and access to applications in the File System
+    Manages housekeeping, resource allocation, and access to the objects in the File System

  3. Kernel
-    Mediates between the OS and the systems resources: CPU, IO, ...
+    Mediates between the OS and the systems hardware: CPU, IO, ...\\

+![env_diagram]

 ### Are we human or are we Singularity?